-After her campaign to rid the universe of Green Lanterns, she eventually discovered that there was only one Green Lantern left in the universe: Kyle Rayner, the representative from Earth.
-She attempted to ambush him first in his civilian life, but this was before she realized his power ring did not have the twenty four hour limit before needing to be recharged by a power battery.
+After her campaign to rid the universe of Green Lanterns, she eventually discovered that there was only one Green Lantern left in the universe: Kyle Rayner.
+When she located him, she attempted to ambush him in his civilian life.
+However, she unaware that his power ring did not have the twenty-four hour time limit before needing to be recharged by a power battery.
 He was subsequently aided by John Stewart, who revealed that he was the one responsible for the destruction of her planet.
-However, before she had chance for retribution, she was attacked by an alien creature and presumed dead when he only found her arm.
+However, before she had chance for retribution, she was attacked by an alien creature and was presumed dead when only her arm was found a midst the rubble.

-She had not died though, and when she returned it was discovered that her arm had been replaced by a weaponized synthetic one.
-She returned again to Earth and this time also hunted Jade, who was a member of the Green Lantern Corps for a short time.
-After their confrontation, she was once again thought to be dead.
+Yrra had not died however, and when she returned it was discovered that her arm had been replaced by a weaponized synthetic one.
+She returned again to Earth and this time hunted Jade, who was a member of the Green Lantern Corps at the time.
+After their confrontation, she was once again presumed to be dead.

 John Stewart began visiting her in the Slab, wanting to talk to her about Xanshi.
 She taunted his attempts at therapy with her and his current confinement to a wheelchair.
 She had an innate ability to see the weakness and frailties in things.
 She told John that what she saw when she looked at him was a man in perfect physical health, meaning he had no spinal damage keeping him in that wheelchair and that it was all in his head.
 She was later released from the Slab thanks to Major Force using his government contacts.
 He wanted her to kill Kyle Rayner and bring him the ring.
 After that, she could kill John Stewart and do whatever else she wanted.
 All he wanted was Kyle's ring.
 She was outfitted with all the weapons she desired and engaged Kyle in combat, injecting him with a neurotoxin she was certain would cripple his ability to use his ring.
 Kyle overcame the drug and took her down with a thrown jet.